xataio/mdx-docs/readme.md

 PRs are welcome in this repository.
 Any merges will trigger a build that will update the statically generated website.
 Our docs use [MDX](https://mdxjs.com/) syntax, which adds some extra features to typical Markdown.

+### Linting

+There's a hefty dose of linting through `eslint`, `prettier` and `remark`.
+If you'd like to see lint errors as you work run `pnpm install` as you work.

 ### Frontmatter

 Each MDX document needs to include the following frontmatter at the top of the page.
 Most fields should be self-explanatory.
+The `doc.schema.yaml` file defines its shape.

 ```yaml
 ---